-My morning routine begins anywhere from 5:00 AM and 6:00 AM (depending on if I had any little ones climb into bed with me the night before – wink!).
+My morning routine begins anywhere from 4:30 AM and 5:00 AM (depending on how our night went).

 The very first thing I do when I wake up is pray and dive into the scriptures.
 This really helps me to fill my cup, get my mind right, and take care of myself in order to accomplish everything throughout each day.

-After that initial hour, I then head to my desk and work as efficiently as I can until kids are up and have eaten breakfast.
+After that initial hour, I then head to my desk and work as efficiently as I can until the kids are up, have eaten breakfast, and when the teenagers have returned from early morning bible study class.
 I am usually able to fit in about 2-3 solid hours of work before mixing in our home studies.

 This is something I implemented several years ago and have adjusted to best fit my needs.
 There was never a planner out there that allowed me to do what I wanted to do.
 Or that catered to my specific needs and what I had to organize.
 So, I started researching ideas and came across the bullet journal system, an analog method created by Ryder Carroll.
 My interest was peaked, but I knew that the original and more involved method of how to do this was not for me.

 So I started tweaking, adjusting, and really figuring out how to make it work for me.
 And I finally settled into a routine.
 I originally shared a peek into my method back in 2016.
 And since then I have heard from countless people how much they have loved a more simple approach to the paper and pen style of organizing to-dos.
 A newer video is on its way as I have adjusted things over time, but this will give you a really great look into how I am tackling it.